Mary Fran Schickedantz Receives 2019 Golden Note Award

+The Greensboro Symphony Guild has selected Linda Hiatt as this year’s recipient of the prestigious Bravo Award.
 Established in 2004, the Bravo Award recognizes a member in good standing who has been a member of the Greensboro Symphony Guild for five years or less and who has given extensive volunteer service.
-Our 2018 recipient has truly shown that she is such a member.

-Kim Riley joined the Greensboro Symphony Guild in 2015 and immediately offered her time and talents.
-She quickly assumed a leadership role by co-chairing the very successful silent auction for Feast and Follies at LeBauer Park in the Fall of 2016 and doing so while she was almost 9 months pregnant with her son, Quinn.
-Kim was also co-chair of the 2017 and 2018 Let’s Get Shamrocked fundraiser.
+Linda Hiatt joined the Greensboro Symphony Guild in 2015 and immediately offered her time and talents for the benefit of the Guild and the Greensboro Symphony Orchestra.
+She quickly assumed a leadership role by co-chairing the very successful Feast and Follies fundraiser at LeBauer Park in the fall of 2016.
+Linda then became president of the Guild in the 2017-2018 year.

-We are so proud and fortunate to recognize Kim Riley as our 2018 Bravo Award recipient.
-We look forward to her friendship and her contributions for many years to come.
+The Symphony Guild is proud and fortunate to recognize Linda Hiatt as the 2019 Bravo Award recipient and looks forward to her contributions for many years to come.